aptech/docs/docs/CR-indsav.rst

 Format
 ----------------
 .. function:: indsav(what, where)

-    :param what: Nx1 string array which contains the values to be found in vector  where.
+    :param what:
-    :type what: TODO
+    :type what: Nx1 string array which contains the values to be found in vector  where

-    :param where: Mx1 string array to be searched for the corresponding elements of  what.
+    :param where:
-    :type where: TODO
+    :type where: Mx1 string array to be searched for the corresponding elements of  what

     :returns: indx (*Nx1 vector of indices*), the values of  what in  where.